SupaeroDataScience/SupaeroDataScience.github.io/docs/systems.md

 The question 198 should read "FR04037" instead of "BETR801".

+The question 200 should read "What is the average in 2010 when sampled yearly"?

 ### Python Submission

 Note that you can use the `requests` library to submit responses: